 - Sweetgrass – New research finds that sweetgrass, a meadow grass native to northern climates, contains chemicals that work as well as DEET in fending off the blood-sucking insects.

-Planting any of the above herbs as well as Beauty Berry Bush and Mountain Mint will help repel ticks in your yard.
+Planting any of the above herbs, as well as Beauty Berry Bush and Mountain Mint, will act as a natural tick repellent for your yard.

 Natural Tick Repellents